How to Get Hired and Teach for VIPKID in 2019

 What Is VIPKid?

 If your journey into online teaching is just starting then then you might not know much about teaching for VIPKid.
-While they might seems like they are everywhere now (seriously – just check out a TEFL job board and count the number of listings), the reality is that they are a pretty new company.
+While they might seem like they are everywhere now (seriously – just check out an online teaching job board and count the number of listings), the reality is that they are a pretty new company.

 Founded in 2013 and backed by more than $100,000,000 in investments from leading venture capital firms, VIPKID now boasts more than 500,000 registered students along side 30,000 teachers.